 Some of the hikes are even closer!
 Indeed, you will only have to go out of the hostel and shortly reach some of the hikes of Dol, its countryside or swamps.

-- For those that enjoy the countryside and the hikes in the countryside, you can do from the Hostel the circuit of the Black Swamps (circuit des marais noirs).
+- Marais Noir Loop 11km : For those that enjoy the countryside and the hikes in the countryside, you can do from the Hostel the circuit of the Black Swamps (circuit des marais noirs).

-- To finish, a big hike tat you can schedule, is a 6h walk that will show you the landscapes of the swamps of Dol de Bretagne and the Bay of Mont Saint Michel.
+- To finish, a big hike that you can schedule, is a 6h walk.
+It will show you the landscapes of the swamps of Dol de Bretagne and the Bay of Mont Saint Michel.
 This loop of 20km is called “Circuit du Bec à l’âne”.
 It will take you to the Mont-Dol and the Vivier-sur-Mer.
 You can stop at the House of the Bay (Maison de la Baie) to discover the infamous universe of the bouchots and continue on your hike.
-Shortly after, the signs will make you cross a departmental road as to reach small roads and paths to return to Dol de Bretagne.
-This hike is long but surprising, ideal for those that have time and want to discover the region in a different way.
+Shortly after, the signs will make you cross a departmental road.
+You will reach small roads and paths to return to Dol de Bretagne.
+This hike is long but surprising, ideal for those that have time and want to discover the region in a different way!

 Of course, we have plenty more of ideas for you, don’t hesitate to come and ask us!